 Is there financial help available?

-Foster families are reimbursed for the expenses they incur for the children in their home through a daily per diem.
-Rates are based on the child’s level of need and the supervision required, as well as their age.
-The state has set rates based on those factors.
+Foster families are reimbursed for most of the expenses they incur for the children in their home through a daily per diem.
+Rates are based on the child’s level of need and the supervision required, as well as their age in some states, and the per diem serves as reimbursement, not income.

-Additional reimbursements are also available.
-Each child receives a yearly personal allowance of $300 and special occasion allowances of $50 toward birthday and Christmas presents.
-There is also a mileage reimbursement if you are required to drive more than what is considered reasonable for family visits and appointments.
+Additional reimbursements are sometimes also available.
+In some states, each child receives a yearly personal allowance of $300 and special occasion allowances of $50 toward birthday and Christmas presents.

 What other support is available?

 Therapeutic services are at the core of our program.
 All eligible children have case management services and ages 14 and up receive life and independent living skills training.
 A Foster Care Coordinator or Family Support Specialist is assigned to each family to answer day to day questions, in addition to a case manager who conducts in-home visits, identifies and coordinates services and supports the family in meetings and crisis.
 All foster/adoptive families have access to our staff 24/7 for emergencies.
-Our Supervisors are licensed therapists and are available after hours for emergencies.
-FSS’s meet with children on a regular basis to ensure they get the services they need and to assist you in dealing with any issues that arise.
-The FSS also provides skill-building activities to children based on a clinical assessment of their needs.
-Children may also have a therapist, medication provider or other specialists through Centerstone or another agency that they meet with regularly.
+Our Supervisors are Master’s level staff with decades of experience working in foster care.
+Case Managers meet with children on a regular basis to ensure they get the services they need and to assist you in dealing with any issues that arise.
+The children may also have a therapist, medication provider or other specialists through Centerstone or another agency that they meet with regularly.
 We will help you connect to these services.
 We will also schedule Respite for you when needed.